oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 `Edm.PropertyPath`, `Edm.AnyPropertyPath`, or `Edm.ModelElementPath`.
 Its
 argument is a [model path](#PathExpressions) with the following
 restriction:
-- A non-null path MUST resolve to a model element whose type is a primitive or complex type, an enumeration type, a type definition, or a collection of one of these types.
+- A non-null path MUST end with a [structural property](#StructuralProperty) or a term cast to a term whose type is a primitive or complex type, an enumeration type, a type definition, or a collection of one of these types.

 The value of the property path expression is the path itself, not the